f3k-tech/helm/charts/libretranslate/README.md

 The LibreTranslate webserver will only become available after downloading the languages.
 This can take up to 10 minutes.
 Maybe even more with a slow connection.

-To speed up downloading I recommend to limit the amount of languages by adding the ```--load-only``` argument:
+To speed up downloading you can limit the amount of languages by adding the ```--load-only``` argument:

 ```yaml
 args: